Home > Recipes > Homemade Cherry Ice Pops

 1 tsp vanilla extract

-cherry ice pop mix in a silver bowl.
+Cherry ice pop mix in a silver bowl.

 • Pour the ice cream mixture into silicone popsicle molds.

-silicone mold with liquid cherry ice pop filling.
+Silicone mold with liquid cherry ice pop filling.

 • Add wooden sticks to each popsicle and place into a freezer for about 6 hours.